architectural drawings on a small adu kit build with a little house sitting on the table

 You can choose whether to buy the minimum kit option that will enable you to build the basic structure or to add the interior and/or exterior kits.
 Check the company’s website to make sure you understand what they provide.

-Bungalow in a Box
+3. Bungalow in a Box

-The name says it all.
-You get an ADU bungalow delivered to your home, in a box!
-Suitable sizes range from 192 square feet to a much larger, 1,152 square foot structure.
-But they also supply much larger kits (and they built a panel-frame structure that was 4,400 square feet in size!).
+Suitable sizes range from 192 square feet (17.84 square meters) to a much larger 1,152 square foot (107.02-square-meter) structure.
+But they also supply much larger kits such as a panel-frame structure that was 4,400 square feet (408.77 square meters) in size!

 280 square foot Pocono cabin by Bungalow in a Box, at the edge of a forest